This Week’s Baseball Fall Intra-Squad Scrimmages Schedule

-BATON ROUGE, La. – The 2026 LSU baseball team will conduct intra-squad scrimmages this week at 4:30 p.m.
-Thursday, 4 p.m.
-Friday and 1:30 p.m.
+BATON ROUGE, La. – The 2026 LSU baseball squad will conduct intra-squad scrimmages this week at 6 p.m.
+Thursday, 6 p.m.
+Friday and 11:30 a.m.
 Sunday in Alex Box Stadium, Skip Bertman Field.

 Gates to the stadium will open approximately 15 minutes prior to the start of each scrimmage, and fans will be admitted through the Gate 2 home plate entrance.